onedebos/Designs/README.md

 # UI Designs
-This repo hold will hold some of my UI design work.
+This repo hold holds some of my UI design work.

 ## Authors